ethanabrooks/dissertation/bellman-update-networks.typ

 === Naive Alternative Method <sec:naive>

-An almost identical technique might be used to predict value functions in place of next-states and next-rewards.
-In principle, a history of states, actions, and rewards should be sufficient to infer the dynamics and reward of the environment as well as the current policy, all that is necessary to estimate value.
+An almost identical technique might be used to predict value functions in place of next-observations and next-rewards.
+In principle, a history of observations, actions, and rewards should be sufficient to infer the dynamics and reward of the environment as well as the current policy, all that is necessary to estimate value.
 Our model would then minimize the following loss:

 $ Loss_theta &:= -E_History_t [sum_(t=1)^(T-1)sum_(Act in Actions) log Prob_theta (Highlight(QValue (Obs_t, Act)) |
 History_t)]